MIND Your Reasoning: A Meta-Cognitive Intuitive-Reflective Network for Dual-Reasoning in Multimodal Stance Detection: Method

-Upon generating new insights $I_m$ and $I_s$, ReMoD updates its experience pools to consolidate and refine existing experiences by first employing the modality-synergistic retrieval mechanism to retrieve the top-$k$ most relevant prior experiences from each pool.
+Upon deriving new insights $\mathcal{I}_m$ and $\mathcal{I}_s$, MIND updates its experience pools to consolidate and refine existing experiences by first employing the modal synergistic retrieval mechanism to retrieve the top-$k$ most relevant prior experiences from each pool.
 These experiences, denoted as $\{ \mathcal{\bar S}_i^{\text{ME}}\}^k_{i=1}$ from MEP and $\{ \mathcal{\bar S}_i^{\text{SE}}\}^k_{i=1}$ from SEP, have scores exceeding a relevance threshold $\tau$ and are selected based on the current text information $u$ and visual information $\mathcal{V}$.
 If no experiences meet this threshold, the new insights are encapsulated as new key-value entries and appended to their respective pools.
-Conversely, if relevant experiences are found, ReMoD performs targeted updates on these entries to prevent redundant memories.
+Conversely, MIND performs targeted updates on these entries to prevent redundant memories.

 This evolutionary update hinges on a fusion operation.
-For each retrieved modality experience, ReMoD initiates a re-reasoning process, using a prompt to synthesize the prior experience $\{\mathcal{\bar S}^{\text{ME}}_{i}\}^k_{i=1}$ with the new modality insight $I_m$.
+For each retrieved modality experience, MIND initiates a re-reasoning process, using a prompt to synthesize the prior experience $\{\mathcal{\bar S}^{\text{ME}}_{i}\}^k_{i=1}$ with the new modality insight $I_m$.
 This generates a more comprehensive, updated modality experience pool $\mathcal{\hat S}^{\text{ME}}$, which then overwrites the original entry.
 A parallel process is executed for the semantic experiences, updating $\{ \mathcal{\bar S}_i^{\text{SE}}\}^k_{i=1}$ with $I_s$ to produce new semantic experience pool $\mathcal{\hat S}_i^{\text{SE}}$.
 This dual-update ensures both experience pools remain synchronized and continuously refined.
-In essence, this mechanism enables ReMoD to build a compact and coherent knowledge base through continuous refinement, supporting efficient and scalable lifelong learning.
+In essence, this mechanism enables MIND to build a compact and coherent knowledge base through continuous refinement, supporting efficient learning.

-\subsubsection{Stance Inference.}
+\subsubsection{Stance Inference}